 Summary of the findings based on the simulation at the level of a single sample

-The agreement rate regarding the average’s position in relation to the control limits when comparing unrounded and rounded data is very high, especially under H0.
-However, there is still a percent of disagreements that affects the performances of the control chart.
+The agreement rate regarding the average’s position in relation to the control limits when comparing unrounded and rounded data is very high, especially when the process is in-control.
+However, there is still a percentage of disagreements that affect the performances of the control chart.

 For the cases that were tested, we found that when the size of the sample was small, the rate of agreement decreased the more the deviation from the mean increased, or that there was a decrease followed by an increase (in most cases a relatively small increase) in the rate of agreements when the deviation increased.
 When the sample size was large, we found that the rate of agreement increased the more the deviation from the mean increased.

-In cases of disagreement regarding the average’s position in relation to the control limits, and no change in the mean (under H0), in all the incidents we tested the vast majority of samples were found to be outside the control limits when the data was rounded.
+In cases of disagreement regarding the average’s position in relation to the control limits, and no change in the mean (in-control process), in all the incidents we tested the vast majority of samples were found to be outside the control limits when the data was rounded.
 In other words, the value of alpha had increased significantly and the performances of the control chart had been diminished.

 In cases of disagreement regarding the average’s position in relation to the control limits, it was not possible to decisively determine the state of beta when the data was rounded.
 We saw cases where most of the averages were within the control limits (the value of beta increased, the performances of the control chart decreased) and cases where most of the averages were outside the control limits (the value of beta decreased, the performances of the control chart improved).
 We also saw cases of near equilibrium.
 In all cases the change for the better or for the worse in the value of beta was relatively small compared to the change in the value of alpha.

 We found that for small deviations there was generally an improvement in the performances of the chart.
 In other words, the deviation is discovered sooner when the data is rounded, whereas for medium and large deviations the performances of the charts were diminished in most cases.
 The quality controller expects to receive a signal that the process has gone out of statistical control when there is a deviation from the process.
 When the deviations are large, the signal is expected sooner compared to when they are small.
-When the data is rounded, the opposite process takes place: it takes longer to identify that the system has gone out of control when the deviations are large compared to when they are small.
+When the data is rounded, the opposite process takes place: it takes longer to identify that the system has gone out-of-control when the deviations are large compared to when they are small.

 The findings of the simulation at the level of the sample are in alignment with the general findings from the analysis of the control charts and the alpha and beta indices.